 - Don’t automate too much!
 Instagrammers are savvy folks and can tell when a like, DM or comment is from a bot — it can feel irrelevant and impersonal.

 - Monitor results!
 Finally, when it comes to using automation in Instagram marketing, make sure you’re analyzing results constantly.
 Just because automation might hint at “set it and forget it”, it’s not and tactics should be reviewed and revised often.

-Whether you choose to grow your Instagram account manually or use the automated services mentioned above, a professional instagram marketing agency can take care of it all so that you can focus on growing your business in other ways.
+Whether you choose to grow your Instagram account manually or use the automated services mentioned above, an Instagram marketing agency can take care of it all so that you can focus on growing your business in other ways.